Kyza/Khub/Plugins/YouTubePopouts/README.md

 # YouTubePopouts

-Allows you to open a popout version of YouTube videos that persist across channels.\nA redux of detTube by Megamit/Mitchell.
+Allows you to open a popout version of YouTube videos that persist across channels.

+A redux of detTube by Megamit/Mitchell.

 ## Usage